HiroakiMikami/jlenv/README.md

 ### jlenv rehash

-Installs shims for all Ruby executables known to jlenv (i.e., `~/.jlenv/versions/*/bin/*`).
-Run this command after you install a new version of Ruby, or install a gem that provides commands.
+Installs shims for all Julia executables known to jlenv (i.e., `~/.jlenv/versions/*/bin/*`).
+Run this command after you install a new version of Julia, or install a gem that provides commands.

     $ jlenv rehash